-There might be several reasons on why you stumbled upon this article.
+There might be several reasons why you stumbled upon this article.
 Maybe you’re having issues with your WordPress website like errors you don’t know how to fix, or worse, maybe your site got hacked.
 Or, you just want a fresh start for your site.
-Whichever the reason, we got your back!
-Continue reading to find out how to reinstall WordPress.
+Whatever the reason, we’ve got your back!
+Continue reading to find out how to reinstall WordPress without losing content.

 This method both reinstalls and keeps all of your content and is probably the most straightforward.
 This is done using your WordPress dashboard.
 If you can’t access the dashboard, don’t fret!
 You will be able to do this manually using the FTP method which we will cover later on in the article.

 In any case, using the dashboard is a real breeze.
 All you need to do is look at the sidebar, then click on Dashboard -> Updates and tap the Re-install Now button.

 The process is fully automatic, all you need to do is wait several seconds and you’re all set.

 If pesky errors are what’s keeping you from accessing your WordPress dashboard, you can use the Hostinger auto-installer feature instead.

 It’s a similar method to the one mentioned before, as the only difference is that you will have to download and then re-upload your wp-content files manually to reset WordPress installation.

 - First of all, you’ll need to connect to your account using an FTP client, such as FileZilla.